carnisj/bcdi/README.rst

 BCDI can be used as a python library with the following main modules:

+1) :mod:`bcdi.algorithms`: PSF and image deconvolution using Richardson-Lucy algorithm

-1) :mod:`bcdi.facet_recognition`: Stereographic projection of a diffraction peak or a reconstructed crystal.
+2) :mod:`bcdi.facet_recognition`: Stereographic projection of a diffraction peak or a reconstructed crystal.
 Automatic detection of reconstructed facets and statistics on facet strain.

-2) :mod:`bcdi.experiment`: definition of the experimental geometry (beamline, setup, detector...).
+3) :mod:`bcdi.experiment`: definition of the experimental geometry (beamline, setup, detector...).

-3) :mod:`bcdi.graph` : generation of plots using predefined templates.
+4) :mod:`bcdi.graph` : generation of plots using predefined templates.

-4) :mod:`bcdi.postprocessing`: various methods for post-processing the complex output of a phasing algorithm.
+5) :mod:`bcdi.postprocessing`: various methods for post-processing the complex output of a phasing algorithm.

-5) :mod:`bcdi.preprocessing`: various methods for pre-processing the diffraction intensity.
+6) :mod:`bcdi.preprocessing`: various methods for pre-processing the diffraction intensity.

-6) :mod:`bcdi.simulation`: calculation of the diffraction intensity based on FFT or kinematical sum.
+7) :mod:`bcdi.simulation`: calculation of the diffraction intensity based on FFT or kinematical sum.
    It can include a displacement field, noise, detector gaps etc...
    TODO